 Peer assessment is the basis for the majority of the Canada Council’s funding decisions.
 Some applications are assessed by internal committees of program staff when artistic merit is not the primary criterion (e. g., Travel, Professional Development, and Access Support).

 Funding decisions of the Canada Council for the Arts are final.
-Decisions cannot be appealed unless evidence suggests that an error occurred during the assessment process.
+Decisions cannot be appealed unless evidence suggests that a procedural error may have occurred during the assessment process.

 The Council retains the right to cancel any grant previously awarded.
 The Council may initiate a process to review and potentially reverse a grant decision where there are serious concerns about the recipient or the funded activities.
 Examples of serious concerns include failure to meet the terms and conditions of the grant, failure to comply with legal obligations, and misrepresentation and risk of insolvency.